 Just because you are selling FSBO doesn’t mean you are cleared from paying the buyer's agent commission.
 The majority of home buyers work with buyer’s agents to help them find a home.
 If you are unwilling to pay the buyer’s agent fee, you will be severely cutting your chances of selling your home successfully.

 Selling FSBO is challenging as is.
 If you have potential buyers that are providing you with great offers, don’t count them out because they are working with a buyer’s agent.
 You are already saving money on not paying for a listing agent, so paying the buyer’s agent commission shouldn’t be an issue.
 You might pay more than you want, but you will ultimately sell your home which is the main goal.

 10.)
 Don’t understand closing timeline

 The selling process doesn’t end once a purchase offer is accepted.
 Before you can officially close, there is a list of tasks that must be completed.
 While real estate agents are familiar with the closing timeline, those selling FSBO are likely not going to be as familiar with how this works.
 Those selling FSBO need to know what to expect from the closing process.

-But doesn’t working with an agent defeat the purpose of saving on listing commission?
-Not with SimpleShowing it doesn’t!
-As a low-commission brokerage, we offer sellers a low 1% listing fee.
-With this, they will receive experienced agent support, MLS listings, professional photos,and much more.
+If going in alone seems too daunting, consider a low-commission brokerage that offer sellers a low 1% listing fee.
+With SimpleShowing's listing service, home sellers receive experienced agent support, MLS listings, professional photos,and much more.
 Our real estate agents will handle the paperwork and negotiation while you enjoy the thousands of dollars you just saved!